shrvn12/shrvn12/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning Node Backend
+- 🔭 I'm intrested in server side programming and management
+- 📫 How to reach me: https://www.linkedin.com/in/shravan-singh-489409246/

 <!--
 **shrvn12/shrvn12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.